yarovikov/gutengood/README.md

 Repeater must contain an array of fields.

-Examples and js part are here https://github.com/yarovikov/gutengood-examples.
+Examples, editor js part and Documentation are here https://github.com/yarovikov/gutengood-examples.